 The services are provided by automatic weather observing systems (AWOS) at Riga Airport (MIDAS IV), Liepāja Airport (AviMet) and Ventspils Airport (AW 11) operating non-stop.
 Weather observation data is broadcast to aeronautical information users 24 hours a day.
 Meteorological information is also available from the Briefing Department as a Pre-Flight Information Bulletin.

-Current information about surface wind direction and speed, visibility, weather phenomena, air temperature, barometric pressure, precipitation quantities and other relevant data is provided at the airfields.
+Current information about surface wind direction and speed, visibility, weather phenomena, air temperature, barometric pressure, cloud height and other relevant data is provided at the airfields.